martin-pechacek/Flight-Fare-Finder/README.md

   - set value for parametr to = city you want to flight to
   - set value for parametr priceLimit = your price limit for flight fare

-**4. If you want add more flights, copy test suite, paste it under last suite and change attributes**
+**4. If you want add more flights, copy test and paste it under last one**

 **5. Open(eg. in notepad) EmailSender.java (src/utility) and edit following lines:**
   - line 40: set SMTP server for sending e-mails